 Halloween Love: First of all can you tell me a little about your creative history, have you always been artistic?

 Marc: My grown-up job is a Digital Art Director.
-I went to art school in Manchester and afterwards moved to London to start my career.
+I went to art school in Manchester and afterward moved to London to start my career.
 I’m self employed now so I can take time off to concentrate on kirigami making.
 I’ve always been creative.
 As a kid I was always hoarding toilet roll tubes and cereal boxes in order to make a fortress for my action figures.
 It’s not that much different now, except I get paid for it!

 HL: How did you discover you had a talent for the art of Kirigami?

 Marc: Well, as I said I’ve always made stuff from when I was a young age.
 Talent is something that comes from practice so I’ve been practicing making things most of my life.
 A steady hand for cutting comes from years of working with my hands.
 I’ve always been interested in architecture and craft so when I happened upon kirigami it was a happy marriage of the two.